Also known as: Mononeuritis multiplex, Mononeuropathy multiplex, Multifocal neuropathy or Peripheral neuropathy - mononeuritis multiplex

 People with decreased sensation should check their feet (or other affected area) often for bruises, open skin areas, or other injuries that may go unnoticed.
 These injuries may become severely infected because the pain nerves of the area are not signaling the injury.

-A full recovery is possible if the cause is found and treated, especially if the nerve damage is limited.
-Some people have no type of disability.
+A full recovery is possible if the cause is found and treated, and if the nerve damage is limited.
+Some people have no disability.
 Others have a partial or complete loss of movement, function, or sensation.

 - Review date: